joyfuluj/UBC-Forum/Implementation.md

     MAJOR (Foundational):
         - Hand-styled layout with contextual menus. (i.e. when a user has logged on to the site, menus reflect the change).
+            Menus are responsive to user changes, eg they can seee their own comments after posting

-        - 2 or 3-column layout using appropriate design principles. (i.e. highlighting nav links when hovered over, etc)
+        - 2 or 3-column layout using appropriate design principles. (i.e. highlighting nav links when hovered over, etc) (Everyone)
+            We used a two colum layout for our desktop site and a one column for our mobile, just to improve user experience

         - Form validation with JavaScript.
-(Everyone)
+(Everyone) All forms are properly validated

         - Server-side scripting with PHP.
-(Everyone)
+(Everyone) all user input is sanitized before usage

         - Data storage in MySQL.
 (Everyone)
+            All user data apart from posts/profile pictures are stored in the database directly
         - Appropriate security for data.
-(Everyone)
+(Everyone) all user inputs are sanitized and passwords are properly hashed before being stored
-        - Site must maintain state. (user state being logged on, etc) (Everyone)
+        - Site must maintain state. (user state being logged on, etc) (Everyone) Site utilizes sessions to make sure that the user isnt logged out until they leave for an extended period.
-        - Responsive design philosophy. (minimum requirements for different non-mobile display sizes) (Adam) relative units are used where appropriate and the website is very capable of resizing
+        - Responsive design philosophy. (minimum requirements for different non-mobile display sizes) (Adam) relative units are used where appropriate and the website is very capable of resizing as well as becoming a mobile site
         - AJAX (or similar) utilization for asynchronous updates. (meaning that if a discussion thread is updated, another user who is viewing the same thread will not have to refresh the page to see the update) (Adam)
             The page progressively fetches posts and comments according to the filter being used and are fetched in groups of 25 as the user scrolls so that it doesnt flood the site with every post in the database, and inserts new posts that you had missed due to the sort so that new posts are always shown to the user
         - User images (thumbnail) and profile stored in a database.
 (Tanner)